Chris Seller

-Chris Seller (born February 4, 1977, in Richmond, British Columbia) is a former professional indoor lacrosse transition who played for the Buffalo Bandits, Anaheim Storm, Arizona Sting, Calgary Roughnecks and Edmonton Rush in the National Lacrosse League.
+Chris Seller (born February 4, 1977) is a former Canadian professional indoor lacrosse player.
+He played for the Buffalo Bandits, Anaheim Storm, Arizona Sting, Calgary Roughnecks and Edmonton Rush in the National Lacrosse League.

 Seller was a member of the Canada men's national lacrosse team, winning gold at the 2006 World Lacrosse Championship and silver at the 2002 World Lacrosse Championship.